thiagohersan/tom/README.md

 to be guessed.
 Refer to `docker-base.env` for the environment variables used under `TOM` docker container.

+### i18n (internationalization)

+This application will use `LANG` environment variable to set the language.
+Only `en` and `pt` locales are supported right now.
+For more languages add them at `app/assets/javascripts/app/app.js`.

 ## Running the development environment

 We :heart: Docker